lint-staged/lint-staged/README.md

 > Using globally installed scripts is discouraged, since lint-staged may not work for someone who doesn't have it installed.

-`lint-staged` uses [nano-spawn](https://github.com/sindresorhus/nano-spawn?tab=readme-ov-file#optionspreferlocal) to locate locally installed scripts.
+`lint-staged` uses [tinyexec](https://github.com/tinylibs/tinyexec) to spawn locally installed commands.
 So in your `.lintstagedrc` you can write:

 ```json
 {